*Our mentoring services are currently on pause, check back for updates in the near future*

 Who Are Our Mentors

-Mentors at DABSJ are volunteers who provide mentoring to promote healthy parenting to young moms and support to kids ages 10-25.
+Mentors at DABSJ are volunteers who provide mentoring to promote healthy parenting and support to kids/young adult ages 10-24.
 Our mentors are adult volunteers who commit to supporting someone in need.

 As reported by teacher and volunteer surveys, most matched students show great improvement, while volunteers experience personal satisfaction.